solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-07-AzureDataFactory/README.md

 - For the username, type **wsuser**
 - For the password, type **Solliance123**
 - For the encryption methods, select **RequestSSL**
-- Select **Test connection**, ensure that a success message is displayed.
+- Select **Test connection** and ensure that a success message is displayed.
 - Select **Create**

 > NOTE: Currently an MSI can not be used to connect to PostgreSQL from ADF.